ietf-wg-nmop/Logistic/Chairs-Sync-Meeting-Points.md

 * Interim this week: logistics
 * Bangkok meeting
   + logistics
   + agenda items (second session is about hackathon & operator incident postmortem)
+* Change the call time to include Reshad (btw, off for 3 weeks)

 # Agenda Items (week of Feb 10th)